ckflight/RADAR_24GHZ_NEURAL_NETWORK/README.md

 # RADAR_24GHZ_NEURAL_NETWORK

-Object type detection using neural network classification algorithm.
+Python Radar record parse, fft video and waterfall plot and Matlab object type detection using neural network classification algorithm.

 It detects whether the radar record belongs to a walking person, running person or stationary object like tree with little movement because of wind.